a23f/Setting-Up-Anaconda-Windows/README.md

-# Setting Up Anaconda on Windows For YoloV5 Object Detection
+# Setting Up Anaconda On Windows For YoloV5 Object Detection